-(3) Deposits and Investment Risk - (Continued)
+(b) Investments - Fair Value Measurements-(Continued)

 Credit Risk: Credit risk is the risk that an issuer or other counterparty to an investment will not fulfill its obligations.
 The SIC has adopted policies regarding acceptable short-term investment types.
 Credit risk is mitigated by the SIC's minimum rating criteria policy, collateralization requirements, and limiting the maximum participation by any one issuer to 35% of the State's total short-term investment portfolio.
 Credit risk policies have been developed for investments in commercial paper.